 Professional Development/Training - Individualized

 The Council of International Programs (CIP) provides work-based training and cultural exchange opportunities for professionals from almost any part of the world!
-Eligibility criteria include at least a bachelor’s degree and two years’ experience.
+The eligibility criteria include, at the very least a bachelor’s degree and two years’ experience at his or her profession.
 Opportunities are available for accountants, administrators, architects, computer/IT specialists, health specialists, marketing specialists, social workers, teachers, web designers, and professionals from other fields.
-Duration may vary from 1-18 months.
+Duration may vary from one to eighteen months.

-The cost of the program – for housing, food, local travel, health insurance, and program support etc. is paid by the trainee, sponsoring agency in the trainees home country, hosting firm in the U.S. or with government support; and varies from individual to individual and from country to country.
-Contact us for details: Dr. George Palamattam, firstname.lastname@example.org, 001 630 359 3393.
+The cost of the program – for housing, food, local travel, health insurance, program support, and so on – is paid by the trainee, the sponsoring agency in the trainee’s home country, the hosting firm in the U.S., or though government support.
+The costs vary from individual to individual and from country to country.
+For more details, contact Dr. George Palamattam at firstname.lastname@example.org or 001 630 359 3393.

 - Hands-on practical knowledge and skills